-Q: How does one reconcile differing results from two types of tests?
-As soy is a suspect food for my 19-month-old, who also has eczema, she’d been through three separate skin tests in over a year, but all were negative for soy.
+Q: How does one reconcile differing food allergy test results from two types of tests?
+Soy is a suspect food trigger for my 19-month-old, who also has eczema.
+She’d been through three separate skin tests in over a year, but all were negative for soy.
 Then a blood test showed her off-the-charts (over 100 kU/L) for soy.
 Some other foods that were mildly positive on the skin test were also much higher on the blood panel.
-We appreciate any suggestions, as we’re confused about what’s going on with our child.
+We appreciate any suggestions, as we’re confused about what’s going on with our child and her food allergy test results.

 Dr. Sicherer: Increasingly higher blood test levels and larger skin test sizes are associated with increasingly greater chances that the food tested will trigger an allergic reaction.